Black Friday Sale

 Mattresses made up of just reflex foam often provide a firmer sleep surface and, due to low production costs, are usually cheaper in price.
 They are ideal if you don't like sprung mattresses or the warmth that can be associated with some memory foam mattresses.

-Rock Hard Super Firm Mattress
+The Rock Hard Super Firm Foam Mattress.

 The Rock Hard Super Firm Mattress features a dense reflex foam block for super-firm support